 Jack T. Dean Academic Center-This academic hub was named for the College's second president.
-It includes classrooms, faculty and administrative offices, the Academic Center for Excellence, as well as the facilities for the expanded Worship Arts program.
+It includes classrooms, faculty and administrative offices, Career Services, student lounge, facilities for the expanded Worship Arts program and the Adult Education program.

 Baker Chapel-Charles F. Baker was the founder and first president of the College.
 The chapel, named in his honor, was constructed in 1980 to accommodate the regular college chapel services, musical recitals and concerts, as well as dramatic productions.